NEVSTOP-LAB/CSM-MassData-Parameter-Support/help/NEVSTOP/Communicable State Machine(CSM)/VI Description/VI Description(en-us)/VI Description(en-us) - Addon Massdata.md

 - <b>Active Write Operation</b>: Information about the last write operation, including start address and length.
 - <b>Cache Size</b>: Background cache size in bytes.

-## CSM - MassData Update Status Indicator.vi
+### CSM - MassData Update Status Indicator.vi
 Helper VI to update the specified Massdata cache display control on the UI based on the cache status, allowing for a more intuitive visualization of cache usage.

 -- <b>Controls</b> --
 - <b>MassData Status Indicator</b>: Reference to the Massdata cache display control.

+## Debugging Tools

+### CSM-MassData Cache Status Viewer.vi
+CSM Massdata cache status viewing tool that allows for an intuitive view of Massdata cache usage, helping to debug and optimize cache configuration.

+> - Ref: CSM Massdata Argument Support